woctezuma/deep-learning-resources/README.md

 > These notebooks cover an introduction to deep learning, fastai, and PyTorch.

+-   [[PDF][gpml-pdf]] [Rasmussen, CE and Williams, CKI.
+Gaussian Processes for Machine Learning.
+MIT press, 2006][gpml-book]

+>  Gaussian processes (GPs) provide a principled, practical, probabilistic approach to learning in kernel machines.
+GPs have received increased attention in the machine-learning community over the past decade, and this book provides a long-needed systematic and unified treatment of theoretical and practical aspects of GPs in machine learning.
+The treatment is comprehensive and self-contained, targeted at researchers and students in machine learning and applied statistics.

 ## Courses

 -   [Data Flowr 🌻: a Bayesian deep learning course][data-flowr-x-ens], by Marc Lelarge & Jill-Jênn Vie (X-ENS)